 The less powerful version has a single electric motor working in tandem with the 1.6-litre petrol engine, meaning it's front-wheel drive with a maximum power output of 222bhp.

 An 11.8kWh battery also features, although it's yet not clear if this version of the 3008 hybrid will match the 508's pure-electric range of 39 miles.
 Previously, a zero-emissions driving range of 25 miles was mooted.

-The French manufacturer says that boot space won’t be affected by the introduction of the battery pack, meaning the PHEV model will offer the same 591 litres of capacity found in the rest of the line-up.
+The 3008 hybrid is based on the same platform as the Vauxhall Grandland X PHEV and Citroen C5 Aircross PHEV.
+Peugeot says boot space won’t be affected by the introduction of the battery pack, meaning the PHEV model will offer the same 591 litres of capacity found in the rest of the line-up.